-About 20 seconds featuring the completion of a sweet Gilmour guitar phrase were cut from the track before release.
+About 20 seconds featuring the completion of a sweet Gilmour guitar riff were cut from the track before release.

-The Side 4 reprise of “In The Flesh?”.
-Much of what was cut from the first part was also cut from this track as well.
-Apart from the lyrics, this track is nearly identical to “In The Flesh?” on Side 1 of the album.
+The Side 4 reprise of “In The Flesh?” from Side 1.
+Much of what was cut from the first instance was also cut from this track as well.
+Apart from the lyrics, this track is nearly identical musically to “In The Flesh?” on Side 1.

 A few lyrical elements from the song “Death Disco”, one of the tracks on the original demo tape Bricks In The Wall, were incorporated into the track.
 According to Comfortably Numb, the Vernon Fitch and Richard Mahon book , it’s where the lyrics “Are there any queers in the theater tonight?
 Get ’em up against the wall” and other insults originated from.
 “Death Disco” has never been released publicly, either as an official or a bootleg release.